VS Code CFLint

 - Download and install latest Java SE 8+ JRE, or JDK if you plan to build it yourself.

-- Download latest CFLint (v1.4.0+) standalone/all JAR from Maven Central or the GitHub releases.
-Alternatively, build it yourself using these instructions.
+- Download latest CFLint (v1.5.0+) standalone/all JAR from Maven Central or the GitHub releases.
+Alternatively, build it yourself using these instructions to get the bleeding-edge.
 This is the JAR file that will be provided to

 cflint.jarPath in the settings.